-With the growing number of E-commerce users to an estimated 164 million worldwide, securing user's card data becomes utmost important for organizations providing online transaction facilities.
-We have a standard called 'PCI DSS' to take care of the security of user's card data.
+With the growing number of eCommerce users to an estimated 164 million worldwide, securing users' card data becomes of utmost importance for organizations providing online transaction facilities.

 Payment Card Industry Data Security Standard

 Payment Card Industry Data Security Standard (PCI DSS) refers to a set of security standards for companies that are involved in accepting, processing, storing or transmitting credit card information to ensure the maintenance of a secure environment.

 - Managed by PCI SSC (Payment Card Industry Security Standards Council)

 - Latest standard version – 3.2.1(released in May, 2018)

 - Quality Security Assessor

 - Report on Compliance